Rune

 and toil of the steed.

-Raidho (Proto-Germanic "Raidō," Icelandic "Reið") is the R-rune of the Elder Futhark, the fifth letter in "Futhark."
-The shape of it possibly derives directly from the Latin letter R.
+Raidho (Proto-Germanic Raidō, Icelandic Reið) is the R-rune of the Elder Futhark, the fifth letter in the sequence.
+Its shape likely derives from the Latin letter R.

 Keywords: Journey, Travel, Progress, Fate (Urðr), Becoming, Spiritual Growth